speedcell4/parser/README.md

 | `crf-con-zh`         | 88.82 | 88.42 |  88.62  |  590.05 |
 | `crf-con-electra-zh` | 92.15 | 91.56 |  91.85  |  140.45 |

-For constituency parsing, the model `crf-con-xlmr` is trained on merged SPMRL dataset using `xlm-roberta-large`.
+Following [Benepar](https://github.com/nikitakit/self-attentive-parser), the multilingual model `crf-con-xlmr` is trained on SPMRL dataset by finetuning `xlm-roberta-large`.
+For simplicity, we directly merge the train/dev/test treebanks of all languages in SPMRL into big ones.
+The results of each treebank are as follows.

 | Language |   P   |   R   | F<sub>1 | Sents/s |
 | -------- | :---: | :---: | :-----: | ------: |